AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 plt.show()
  -->

 Hmm...
 Interesting.
 The easiest category is the one with five or more genders.
 That's quite unexpected.
-Out of curiosity, I looked at which langauges had five or more genders.
-As it turns out, there was only one in our list, Swahili, which is apearently fairly easy to learn for english speakers, taking around 900 hours.
+Out of curiosity, I looked at which languages had five or more genders.
+As it turns out, there was only one in our list, Swahili, which is apparently fairly easy to learn for English speakers, taking around 900 hours.

-Swahili has an interesting system with aroudn 10 genders, depending on how you count them.
+Swahili has an interesting system with around 10 genders, depending on how you count them.
 Some are pretty ordinary, making distinctions between animate and inanimate objects, while some are quite peculiar, such as a gender for artifacts and tools.
 Interestingly, there aren't equivalents of masculine/feminine gender.
 If you're interested, [here's](https://en.wikipedia.org/wiki/Swahili_grammar) a rundown:

 But, what conclusion should we draw from this?
-Well, not much, the trend seems to be a cioncidence.
+Well, not much, the trend seems to be a coincidence.
 There just aren't many major languages with complex gender systems.
-As a consiquence, data about how hard they are to learn isn't as easy to come by.
-The singular example makes this pattern likely a cioncidence.
+As a consequence, data about how hard they are to learn isn't as easy to come by.
+The singular example makes this pattern likely a coincidence.

 I also think the data at the world atlas might be a bit faulty; it's certainly incomplete besides.
 English is listed as having three genders; masculine, feminine, and neuter.
 I don't think many people would recognize this.
-Nowadays, there are few gendered words (actor vs. actress, dominator vs. dominatrix), and their nature is semantic more than gramatical.
-There is an argument to be made that, for most of its history (up to around the 1600s), gender was a clear part of english, wherfrome many modern artifacts of gender come.
+Nowadays, there are few gendered words (actor vs. actress, dominator vs. dominatrix), and their nature is semantic more than grammatical.
+There is an argument to be made that, for most of its history (up to around the 1600s), gender was a clear part of English, wherefrom many modern artifacts of gender come.

-The only place where gender plays a clear role in english is in pronoun usage.
+The only place where gender plays a clear role in English is in pronoun usage.
 This made me think, what about Japanese?
-It uses gender in a way that's very similar to english.
-For the most part, it doesn't really have gender, though it has a few words that are semantically distinguished by sex (海人 (fisherman) and 海女 (fisherwoman), for instance), but such examples are relatively rare.
-Like english, it also genders some of its pronouns, such as 彼女 (she) and 彼 (he).
-Unlike english, it even has gendered personal pronouns such as 僕 (I, masculine).
-On top of that, Japanese does gramatically care about things like animate vs. inanimate nouns, something often implemented via gramatical genders.
+It uses gender in a way that's very similar to English.
+For the most part, it doesn't really have gender, though it has a few words that are semantically distinguished by sex (海人 (fisherman) and 海女 (fisherwoman), for instance), such examples are relatively rare.
+Like English, it also genders some of its pronouns, such as 彼女 (she) and 彼 (he).
+Unlike English, it even has gendered personal pronouns such as 僕 (I, masculine).
+On top of that, Japanese does grammatically care about things like animate vs. inanimate nouns, something often implemented via grammatical genders.
 So I looked up Japanese in the atlas to see how many genders it listed.
 As it turns out, that spot is simply blank. ¯\\_(ツ)_/¯ Japanese' gendered pronouns, however, are mentioned in a separate column.
 Graphing that;

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Gender Distinctions in Independent Personal Pronouns"><img src="../img/AHQSSRADDL/num_of_genders_pronouns.png" /></div>